DenizenScript/Denizen-Beginners-Guide/source/guides/troubleshooting/common-mistakes.md

 A fallback should only be placed onto a tag when you're *expecting* that tag to fail.

 Consider for example the `server.match_player` tag, which is used to convert user-input names into a player object.
 You can quite reasonably expect that sometimes a player will input something that isn't a valid player name, and the tag will fail.
-That's a case where you should absolutely add a fallback like `||null`.
+That's a case where you should absolutely add a fallback like `.if_null[null]` or the older style `||null`.

-When you add a fallback, you often will also need to check for the fallback value, like for a definition defined as `<server.match_player[<input>]||null>`, you might do `- if <[target]> == null:` and inside that block handle the case of an invalid player input.
+When you add a fallback, you often will also need to check for the fallback value, like for a definition defined as `<server.match_player[<input>].if_null[null]>`, you might do `- if <[target]> == null:` and inside that block handle the case of an invalid player input.
+In some cases, where you *only* need the check and don't to use the value after, you can simply use `.exists`, like `- if <player.item_in_hand.script.exists>:` <span class="parens">(to check if the player's held item is a scripted item at all)</span>.

-In other situations, the fallback can simply be a reasonable default value, like `<player.flag[coins]||0>`, which you won't need to specifically account for.
+In other situations, the fallback can simply be a reasonable default value, like `<player.flag[coins].if_null[0]>`, which you won't need to specifically account for with any extra `if` commands.

 #### When To Not Use Fallbacks